asimnoor12/CQRSMediatR/CQRSMediatR/README.md

 This project demonstrates a clean implementation of **CQRS (Command Query Responsibility Segregation)** using **MediatR** in **ASP.NET Core 8 Web API**.

-It follows a **modular and scalable folder structure** based on Clean Architecture principles.

 ---

 ## 📁 Folder Structure